kgish/dotfiles/README.md

     cd the_silver_searcher
     ./build.sh
     sudo make install

+When you are all done you can delete the directory:

+    cd ..
+    rm -rf the_silver_searcher

 ## Credits
 Special thanks goes to Drew Neil whose inspirational stuff about VIM and his [famous dotfiles][dotfiles] have proven invaluable.